 - For used cars, consider looking for model years 2012 onwards.
 This was when electronic stability control was made mandatory in cars.
 It helps drivers not to skid or lose control which may result in accidents or collisions.

-- Purchase 3 to 4-year-old cars as some of it is still under a manufacturer warranty.
+- Purchase 3 to 4-year-old cars as some are still under a manufacturer warranty.
 You may choose to extend the duration for a lower price rather than worrying about repair or replacement costs in the future.

-- Before purchasing a used car, have it inspected thoroughly by a certified mechanic.
-This will help you avoid getting a “lemon” and ensure that the vehicle is safe to use for your teen.
+- Before purchasing a used car, have it inspected thoroughly by a certified mechanic?
+This will help you avoid getting a “lemon” and ensure the vehicle is safe for your teen.

 - Verify the Vehicle Identification Number before buying the car to ensure that it was not reported stolen.

-- Before entering a sale, know the market value of the vehicle you are getting so you can negotiate the price.
+- Before entering a sale, know the market value of the vehicle you are getting to negotiate the price.

 - Choose an easy-to-drive car for your teen.
-It is not recommended to get your novice driver a muscle car or a sports car as they may be tempted to participate in unsafe driving practices.
+Getting your novice driver a muscle or sports car is not recommended, as they may be tempted to participate in unsafe driving practices.

+We hope you learned about if you should buy a new car for a new driver.
 Getting your teen their car is indeed an exciting experience!
 Though the thought of them driving alone may be exhilarating for us parents, they will surely remember it for the rest of their lives.
 Make the best memories together by gifting them the right car.
-If you need further help with deciding on what car insurance to get, call us today here at Team AIS in Denver, CO!
+If you need further help to decide what car insurance to get, call us today at Team AIS in Denver, CO!
 We can help you find policies that work best for your family.